Activiti/activiti-7-developers-guide/sso-and-idm/using-keycloak-to-secure-endpoints.md

 This should match only to the endpoint for starting a process instance.

-If you envisage making a lot of changes like this then you’ll want to use the spring cloud config server so you can change properties at runtime.
-Otherwise it’ll be a case of building and redeploying the app.
+If you envisage making a lot of changes like this it’ll be a case of building and redeploying the app.
 Spring boot does let you set properties through environment variables by turning dots to underscores but that’s a bit awkward, is still a restart and we might forget we’d done that.

+A point for future consideration is whether keycloak can be used with the spring cloud config server.
+In the meantime data-level restrictions can be put in place using the config server - see the Security sections for Runtime Bundle and for Query.

 ## **Server side**